stateful/vscode-marquee/docs/CustomWidgets.md

 # Custom Widgets

 Do you want to build your own custom widget?
 You can do that!
-Just build your own VSCode extension using the [offical VSCode documentation](https://code.visualstudio.com/api/get-started/your-first-extension) with some Marquee specific settings.
+Just build your own VS Code extension using the [offical VS Code documentation](https://code.visualstudio.com/api/get-started/your-first-extension) with some Marquee specific settings.

 ## Widget Architecture